Krymnos/IDP-frontend/README.md

 ## Languages & tools

 ### Framework
-- [Express](https://expressjs.com/) Express is a fast, un-opinionated, minimalist web application framework for Node.js.
+- [Express](https://expressjs.com/) is a fast, un-opinionated, minimalist web application framework for Node.js.
 It is designed for building web applications and is the de facto standard server framework for Node.js.
 ### HTML

 - [Pug](https://pugjs.org/) It is View-Engine templating.

-### JavaScript

-- [JSHint](http://www.jshint.com/docs/) is used to prevent JavaScript error.

 ### CSS